dgraeber/seed-farmer/docs_v2/docs/concepts/architecture.md

 The groups are deployed as a **Directed Acyclic Graph (DAG)** and the module dependency relationships are aligned to the groups of the DAG.

-Here's a basic DAG structure showing a possible workflow pattern:
+Here's a basic DAG structure showing a possible workflow pattern and module dependency relationships:

 ```mermaid
 graph LR